BrentGrammer/PROGNOTES/Calculus/TrigonometryFunctions.md

 ### Radians

-- A Radian is a measure of the Angle (in the lower corner of the triangle) around the Unit Circle
+- A Radian is a measure of the Angle in the lower corner of the triangle at the origin, coords 0,0 to the point on the Unit Circle
-- Radians are an alternative measure than degrees:
+- Radians are an alternative measure to degrees:
+  - 1 radian ≈ 57.3 degrees
+  - pi radians (1 radian * 3.14...) = 180 degrees
   - 360 degrees = $2\pi$ Radians = A full circle
   - 90 degrees = $\pi \over 2$ Radians
 - Goes from $0$ Radians to $2\pi$ Radians (for one full cycle around the Unit Circle)
+- NOTE: Radians increase as you go COUNTER-CLOCKWISE around the unit circle (starting from the right most point on the circle at $0$ or $2\pi$ (360 deg)

 ### The Unit Circle